garrilla/garrilla-geotools2/README.md

 About
 -----

-This is a MeteorJS wrapper for the Geotools 2 package from
+This is a MeteorJS wrapper for the Geotools 2 package.
+Here's the preamble from the library:

 > GeoTools is a set of javascript classes for performing conversions between WGS84 latitude and longitude coordinates, and Ordnance Survey Great Britain grid references and/or Ireland National Grid.
 It has similar performance to the conversion carried out by a typical GPS receiver, and is accurate to approximately 7m for 90% of Great Britain